tmcde01/HomeworkAssignment/README.md

 **Sections:**
 - Overview and Approach:  This describes the overall approach and assumptions
 - File List and Description:  This provides a list of relevant project artifact files and their descriptions
-- .sql Files and Description:  This provides a list of reuseable/composable Snowflake objects that may be used in other projects
+- .sql /.py Files and Description:  This provides a list of reuseable/composable Snowflake objects that may be used in other projects
-- Procedure Notes: This provides additional description and explanation of the steps in our ingest_loan_monthly() procedure;
+- Procedure Notes: This provides additional description and explanation of the steps in our ingest_loan_monthly() procedures;

 ### Overview and Approach
  - Test-driven development is very often the desired approach:  We should obtain, create and use test data to validate our logic and our results (such as for idempotency).
 In additional, data at scale is often too large for human comprehension, so we should anticipate and include identifiable edge cases